fridy007/remote/README.md

 #fred1
-# change nname to fredrick
+# change name to fredrick